yegor256/blog/_drafts/_parse.md

 }
 {% endhighlight %}

 What is wrong with this?
-A few things.
+Well, a few things.

 First, it's not reusable.
-If we would need something similar in a different place, we will have to write this HTTP processing and JSON parsing again.
+If we were to need something similar in a different place, we would have to write this HTTP processing and JSON parsing again.

 Second, error handling and validation are not reusable either.
 If we add it to the method above, we will have to copy it everywhere.
 Of course,